Editorial Policy, Publication Ethics, and Complete Instructions for Authors

-- Acquisition of funding, collection of data, or general supervision of the research group, alone, does not justify authorship.
+- Acquisition of funding, collection of data, and/or general supervision of the research group does not, alone, justify authorship.

 - Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content.

-- Persons who have contributed materially to the paper but whose contributions do not justify authorship may be listed in the acknowledgements.
-Because readers may infer these individuals’ endorsement of the data and conclusions, they must give written permission to be acknowledged.
-The corresponding author should confirm that such permission has been obtained when submitting the manuscript.
+- Persons who have contributed materially to the paper but whose contributions do not justify authorship may be listed in the acknowledgements (see

-- The group should jointly make decisions about authors and contributors before submitting the manuscript.
-All authors must approve any change made to the listed authors after the manuscript is submitted.
-All changes must be explained in writing to the editor-in-chief, who may confirm these changes with one or more authors or contributors at his or her discretion.
+All authors should jointly make decisions about who is an author and who is a contributor before submitting the manuscript.
+All authors must approve in writing any change made to the listed authors after the manuscript is submitted (e.g., change in authorship order, removal or addition of an author).
+All changes must be explained in writing to the editor-in-chief, who may confirm these changes with one or more of the authors or contributors at his or her discretion.
 The editor-in-chief does not play a role in authorship/contributorship decisions and does not arbitrate conflicts related to authorship.

 Terms of Consideration

 Manuscripts are considered for publication with the understanding that they are not under consideration by other journals and have not been published in the same or substantially similar form previously.